JetBrains/Qodana/topics/dotnet.md

 <procedure>
     <step>Restore dependencies using the <code>dotnet restore</code> command</step>
     <step>Copy all dependency files to a directory accessible by %product%.
 For example, this can be a subdirectory within
-    the <a href="docker-image-configuration.topic" anchor="docker-config-reference-directories">cache directory</a>
+    the <a href="docker-image-configuration.topic" anchor="docker-config-reference-configuration-examples">cache directory</a>
     </step>
 </procedure>